KhalifaGad/multi-vendor-marketplace/README.md

 # Overview

-Implementing multi vendor marketplace using Spring boot and following ports and adapters architecture as well as DDD.
+Implementing multi vendor marketplace using Spring boot and following ports and adapters architecture, DDD and modular monolith.